firebase/firebase-tools/src/firestore/README.md

 ## Deploy an index configuration

 Deploy your index configuration with the `firebase deploy` command.
-If you only want to deploy indexes, add the `--only firestore:indexes` flag.
+If you only want to deploy indexes, add the `--only&nbsp; firestore:indexes` flag.
 If you make edits to the indexes using the Firebase console, make sure you also update your local indexes file.

 ## JSON format